Lifetime assessment of wind turbine towers and foundations

 Does a risk of high local corrosion rates exist?The design of your turbine and foundation takes its starting point in the corrosion rates you expect of the materials and the effect of your corrosion protection.

 When the construction has been in service for some time, you can examine whether these assumptions were correct so that you are able to find the remaining lifetime.
 Maybe incidents or changes have occurred that make the corrosion rates considerably higher than you expected.

 In a lifetime assessment, we consider the construction as a whole and include its present conditions – e.g. remaining material thickness measured by ultrasound, actual environments, effect of coatings and cathodic protection, consequence of different types of local corrosion attacks etc. Corrosion monitoring is an extremely powerful tool because corrosion rates in the actual environment can be predicted with great certainty.

 We shall be pleased to help you already in the design phase by forming the best basis of subsequent lifetime assessments, remaining lifetime extensions and advice on selection of method.

 Structural health monitoring system for offshore wind turbines

 Our monitoring system for wind turbine foundations gives you early warning of possible flaws.

 Strength analysis of welded structures

-Inspection of coating on steel structures
+FROSIO-certified coating inspection of steel structures